ibmjstart/bluemix-node-mysql-uploader/README.md

    |------------|----------------------------------------------------|
    | *example:* | `$ cf create-service mysql 100 mysql_NMU`          |

-3. From the directory that houses the *app.js* file, push the app a --no-start option so we can bind our required service before starting our app, as well as a -c flag used by CloudFoundry to run your node app.
-Give your app a unique app name to be used as its host; for example, this one would be https://nmu.ng.bluemix.net.
+3. From the directory that houses the *app.js* file, push the app with the --no-start option so we can bind our required service before starting.
+Pass the -c flag to specify the start command that should be used by CloudFoundry to run your app.
+Be sure to give your app a unique app name to be used as its host; for example, the example below would result in https://nmu.ng.bluemix.net.

    | *usage:*   | `$ cf push APP [--no-manifest] [--no-start] [-c COMMAND]`                |
    |------------|--------------------------------------------------------------------------|